zainezq/emacs_pom_cli/README.md

 ### Prerequisites
 - Linux-based system with a C++ compiler.
-- Change the org file path located at the top of the todo_pom.cpp file
+- Change the org file path located at the top of the todo_pom.cpp file (line 26)

 ### Compile and Run
 1. Clone the repository or download the code.